avnerjose/react-native-nlw-5-plantmanager/README.md

 This code was developed during an online event called NextLevelWeek organized by RocketSeat

 ## ⚡️ The Project
-  The PlatManager project was designed to make people be able to organize the plants that they take care of, being able to schedule notifications to remember them to water a certain plant.
+  The PlantManager project was designed to make people be able to organize the plants that they take care of, being able to schedule notifications to remember them to water a certain plant.
 Each plant has its own informations and characteristics, you can also delete a plant from your personal list.

 ## 🎯 Features
  - Async Storage